What was Ondas Holdings Inc (ONDS)’s performance in the last session?

-While Ondas Holdings Inc has underperformed by -12.88%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, ONDS rose by 144.34%, with highs and lows ranging from $11.70 to $0.57, whereas the simple moving average jumped by 94.42% in the last 200 days.
+While Ondas Holdings Inc has overperformed by 29.47%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, ONDS rose by 240.63%, with highs and lows ranging from $11.70 to $0.57, whereas the simple moving average jumped by 159.55% in the last 200 days.

 On November 14, 2025, Oppenheimer Upgraded Ondas Holdings Inc (NASDAQ: ONDS) to Outperform.
 A report published by H.C.
 Wainwright on October 06, 2025, Initiated its previous ‘Buy’ rating for ONDS.
 Needham also rated ONDS shares as ‘Buy’, setting a target price of $5 on the company’s shares in an initiating report dated August 19, 2025.
 Ladenburg Thalmann Initiated an Buy rating on December 11, 2023, and assigned a price target of $3.50.
 Northland Capital initiated its ‘Outperform’ rating for ONDS, as published in its report on February 16, 2021.
 Oppenheimer’s report from December 23, 2020 suggests a price prediction of $10 for ONDS shares, giving the stock a ‘Outperform’ rating.